gweecl/kubernetes-laravel/labs/laravel-gke-helm.md

     > `kubectl apply -f DEPLOYMENT_FILE` may not trigger pods update if the manifest files / image_name:tag have no changes.
     >  I supposed its not the same with Helm.
 But its not. :disappointed:
     >  Add or Remove `imagePullPolicy: "Always"` to K8s Deployment file and `helm upgrade` will force the image to be pulled and update the pods.

+    To verify the app is installed:
+    ```
+    // DOMAIN_NAME in this project: my-laravel-app.com
+    curl -H "host: DOMAIN_NAME" http://LOAD_BALANCER_IP
+    ```

 ## Links